Quansight-Labs/free-threaded-compatibility/docs/faq.md

 or force CFFI to build.

-For that reason, if you need to use Python 3.13 and Jupyter, we suggest installing a jupyter kernel for the free-threaded build into a Jupyter installation that is installed using a GIL-enabled interpreter.
+For that reason, if you need to use Python 3.13 and Jupyter, we suggest installing a Jupyter kernel for the free-threaded build into a Jupyter installation that is installed using a GIL-enabled interpreter.
 See [the installation section of this guide](installing-cpython.md#installing-a-free-threaded-jupyter-kernel) for